Dirndls and brass: Oktoberfest mania spreads beyond beer festival

-Munich A decade ago, waitresses at Oktoberfest were the only ones in dirndls, the Bavarian peasant-inspired, corseted dresses featuring white blouses and colored aprons, and trendy Berliners wouldn't dream of dancing to oompah music in public.
+Munich Oct 6 A decade ago, waitresses at Oktoberfest were the only ones in dirndls, the Bavarian peasant-inspired, corseted dresses featuring white blouses and coloured aprons, and trendy Berliners wouldn't dream of dancing to oompah music in public.

 "I wanted to be part of the local atmosphere.
 Everyone was talking about it," said Lindsey Zhang, a 20-year-old from New York who is studying in Paris.
 She came to Oktoberfest with her friend Marina Teixeira from Sao Paulo.
 Both women bought dirndls near the Oktoberfest tents for about 50 euros.